AM Radio Bill Gets Senate Backing; Ted Cruz Leads Fight

 "That's why I've been working to pass the AM for Every Vehicle Act, and now this legislation is one step closer to becoming law."

-“Broadcast AM radio is an essential part of our emergency alert infrastructure, but the responses to my letter show that far too many automakers are ignoring the critical safety benefits of AM radio,” said Senator Markey.
+"Broadcast AM radio is an essential part of our emergency alert infrastructure, but the responses to my letter show that far too many automakers are ignoring the critical safety benefits of AM radio," Markey said.

-He said claims that internet radio was replacing AM radio were not accurate and that drivers in an emergency “might not have access to the internet and could miss critical safety information.”
+He said claims Internet radio was replacing AM radio were not accurate and that drivers in an emergency "might not have access to the internet and could miss critical safety information."

-Conservatives who support the legislation see industry moves as targeting them, with conservative talk shows and religious programming have been mainstays for AM radio for decades.
+Conservatives who support the legislation see industry moves as targeting them, since conservative talk shows and religious programming have been mainstays for AM radio for decades.

 The bipartisan bill will now advance to the full Senate for consideration.
 The House has a similar bipartisan version of the bill which is being considered in committee.